HappyKite/wp-plugin-uuc/readme.txt

 == Changelog ==
 = 2.0 =
 * NEW - Added in WP_CLI Support.
-* NEW - Diagnostic system, to allow for better support.
+* NEW - Added Help tab with information for support.
-* NEW - Visual overhaul
+* NEW - Visual overhaul.
-* NEW - Supports Mailchimp
+* NEW - Supports Mailchimp.
-* NEW - Supports Campaign Manager
+* NEW - Supports Campaign Manager.
-* New - Supports Twitter/Facebook/Pinterest/Google+
+* NEW - Supports Twitter/Facebook/Pinterest/Google+.
+* NEW - Added User Select to allow for different user roles to see the hidden site.
+* NEW - Added optional Progress Bar.
-* FIX - Fixed JS bug
+* FIX - Fixed JS bug.
-* FIX - Fixed enqueue scripts load placement
+* FIX - Fixed enqueue scripts load placement.
+* CHANGE - Moved the Under Construction menu to Tools.
 = 1.9 =
 * Javascript Fix.
 * Adding new Committer.